kotval/sigchat/README.md

 # sigchat

+Note: This is a work in progress.
+Don't attempt to use this for any purpose until it has stablized.
+If you'd like to help develop it, contact us on [matrix](https://matrix.to/#/#xous-apps:matrix.org).

 This is the skeleton of a Signal chat application.

 The UI and local storage are provided by the xous chat library.